Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Reversible

-Can convert back to Pvt Ltd under Section 18 if business grows beyond OPC thresholds.
+Can convert back to Pvt Ltd under Section 18 if business needs change.
+Since the 2021 amendment removed capital/turnover thresholds, reverse conversion is voluntary.
 The conversion framework works both ways.

 Disadvantages of Converting to OPC